 External agencies may frequently solicit materials or devices from university projects for investigation by the agencies' staff for any patentable discovery.
-Such solicitations shall be referred to the Office of Technology Transfer, which shall determine if any apparent discovery should be developed under this policy.
+Such solicitations shall be referred to the Intellectual Property Office, which shall determine if any apparent discovery should be developed under this policy.
 For cases involving an apparent discovery, the inventors shall prepare a disclosure form for review by the Intellectual Property Committee.
-The Office of Technology Transfer and the Office of Sponsored Programs and Research shall determine if proposed arrangements with the soliciting agencies are reasonable from the point of view of the university and university personnel involved.
+The Intellectual Property Office and the Office of Sponsored Programs and Research shall determine if proposed arrangements with the soliciting agencies are reasonable from the point of view of the university and university personnel involved.